Tindley Temple United Methodist Church: History and architectural features

 This historic church was named for its founder, the Rev. Dr. Charles Albert Tindley (1851–1933).
 The building's front façade features patterned tan brick and rounded arched grouped windows.
 A school and office addition were erected between 1962 and 1963.
 The sanctuary was built to accommodate 3,200 worshipers and features a large, reinforced concrete balcony and organ built by M. P. Moller.

-Placement of this property on the National Register of Historic Places
+National Register of Historic Places

 The nomination materials for placement of the Tindley Temple United Methodist Church on the National Register of Historic Places were reviewed by Pennsylvania's Historic Preservation Board on February 1, 2011 at 9:45 a.m. at the Labor and Industry Building in Harrisburg, Pennsylvania.
 Also considered for National Register placement at this meeting were: the Robb Farm in Huntingdon County, the McCook Family Estate and the John A. Brashear House and Factory in Pittsburgh, the Montrose Historic District in Susquehanna County, the Quakertown Historic District in Bucks County, Wilpen Hall in Sewickley, Alden Villa in Lebanon County, and the Marian Anderson House in Philadelphia, as well as multiple historic African American churches in Philadelphia that were presented together on a "Multiple Property Documentation Form."

 This historic church was then officially added to the National Register of Historic Places later in 2011.